 According to Wolfe, Sinatra and Giancana took Monroe into one of the rooms, drugged her into unconsciousness and had photos taken of her being sexually abused.
 The idea was to have solid blackmail material to shut her up.
 The result was a sordid scenario that foreshadowed the end of Camelot and the Rat Pack.

 Photos were snapped, with Sinatra and Giancana in the room, while the rest of the Cal-Neva guests partied away.
 Although he'd once been in love with Monroe, Sinatra was done, finished with her, the Kennedys, Lawford and all of it.
 He'd started his own Reprise record label, won the 1961 Grammy.
 He'd slept with Ava Gardner, Kim Novak, Juliet Prowse.
 There were more broads to come, and he didn't need this one hanging over his head, even if he did once give her a pet poodle.

 Giancana also was through with Joe Kennedy and his spoiled sons.
 He didn't need this broad either.
 He'd started with Al Capone, spent 10 years in the can and returned to run all of Chicago.
-He personally pulled strings to squeeze JFK past Richard Nixon and into the White House, and shared a chick -- Judith Exner -- with both JFK and Sinatra.
-Shit, they held the meetings with Joe Kennedy right there at the Cal-Neva.
+He personally pulled strings to squeeze JFK past Richard Nixon and into the White House, and shared a chick -- Judith Exner -- with both JFK and Sinatra. xxxx, they held the meetings with Joe Kennedy right there at the Cal-Neva.
 And now RFK was making noise about bringing down the heat on organized crime.
 Everybody needed to stop talking.

 As the weekend came to a close, Sinatra's plane flew Monroe and Lawford back to Los Angeles, and she was reportedly so dazed that she walked off the plane barefoot to her waiting limo.
 The next week, on Aug.
 5, she was found dead in her home in Brentwood, in a suspicious suicide that will never fully be explained.